On the discretisation in time of the stochastic Allen-Cahn equation: Error bounds

 \subsection{A bound for $e^1$}

 We start comparing the solution of the perturbed problem \eqref{eq:pspde} to the solution of the original problem \eqref{eq:sac}.
 The main line of argument is as follows.
 In Lemma~\ref{lem:XaX} we establish that $\Xtk$ converges in $L_2(\Omega,\cF,P;C([0,T],H))$ to a mild solution of Allen--Cahn equation \eqref{eq:sac}, in particular, to the unique variational solution.
 We show, in the proof of Theorem~\ref{thm:tildeerror}, that the sequence $\{\Xtk\}_{k>0}$ satisfies

 for some constant $C$ depending on the initial data and $Q$.
-Thus, by taking $\ts_1\to 0$ we get the desired bound for $e_1$.
+Thus, when $\ts_1\to 0$ we get the desired bound for $e_1$.

 The first step is to analyse the error in the stochastic convolution terms.
 The proof is analogous to that of \cite[Theorem 2.1]{MR3273327} and is based on the factorisation method of DaPrato and Zabczyk \cite[Chapter 5]{DPZ} and the deterministic error estimates from Lemma~\ref{thm:semierr}.
 We omit the details of the proof.
 We also note that the rate of convergence is suboptimal in terms of the regularity of the noise but a sharper (almost order $k$ instead of $k^{1/2}$) estimate is not needed for our purposes and would require and extended range for $s$ and $r$ in the deterministic error estimates in Lemma~\ref{thm:semierr} (compare with \cite[(2.2)]{MR3273327}).